UsikaDesu/C241-PR571/README.md

-# Login Page for Classic
+# Login&Landing Page for Classic